ahmedemad3/flight-search-service/README.md

-Sure, here's a sample README file for a flight search application with Redis caching using Spring Boot:

----

 # Flight Search with Redis Cache

 This is a flight search application built with Spring Boot that utilizes Redis caching to improve performance and reduce API calls to external flight data providers.